nolar/kopf/docs/alternatives.rst

 or into the in-cluster HTTP API deployments, which in turn react to the changes of the custom resources.

-As an operator developer, you still have to implement the infrastructure of the API calls in these HTTP APIs and/or Lambdas.
+An operator developer still has to implement the infrastructure of the API calls in these HTTP APIs and/or Lambdas.
 The APIs must be reachable from inside the cluster, which means that they must be deployed there.